Children and Families division of the Office of the Judicial

 CHILD ATTORNEY QUALIFICATIONS FORM

-[ ] I am currently licensed to practice law in Louisiana and am in good standing with the Louisiana State Bar Association.
+[ ] I am currently licensed to practice law in Louisiana and am in good standing with the Louisiana State Bar Association, and

-[ ] I have read and understand the Supreme Court Rules For Cases Involving the Protection of Children, including the Standards of Practice, and hereby agree to abide by them in my representation of children in child abuse and neglect cases.
+[ ] I have read and understand the Supreme Court Rules For Cases Involving the Protection of Children, including the Standards of Practice, and hereby agree to abide by them in my representation of children in child abuse and neglect cases, and

-[ ] I have completed a minimum of six hours of continuing legal education relevant to child abuse and neglect cases, as is evidenced by the attached documentation.
+[ ] I am a continuing children’s attorney and have completed in 2020 a minimum of six hours of continuing legal education relevant to child abuse and neglect cases, as is evidenced by the attached documentation, in order to be qualified to represent children in 2021.

 Bar number: __________________________